Quickly Identify Your Hand Plane can be found here

 A few things to look out for:

 Watch out for the presses steel frogs.
-You want your planes to have a real frog.
+You want your planes to have a real cast frog.

 Who made that Pressed Steel Frog Plane help can be found by following this link

 Next, look for cracks and breaks, Cracks and breaks can hide under the dirt and grime on a plane.
 Look it over closely.
-You don’t want any signs of a crack or break unless the plane is cheap enough and you don’t mind finding a replacement part.
-The problem being, sometimes the replacement part will run more than the plane itself.
+You don’t want any signs of a crack or break unless the plane is cheap enough and you don’t mind finding a replacement parts.
+The problem being, sometimes the replacement parts will run more than the plane itself.

-Some common areas are on the sides and around the mouth.
+Some common areas of breaks and cracks are on the sides and around the mouth.
 You’ll also see chips out of the side on a lot of planes.
-The common chip out of the front or back doesn’t effect performance and will not hurt anything except the overall value of the plane.
+The common chip out of the front or back of the sides doesn’t affect performance and will not hurt anything except the overall value of the plane.
+A chip in front of the mouth could be a problem.
+A small chip behind the mouth usually doesn’t affect performance.

-Holes and pitting are another are to look out for.
+Holes and pitting are another thing to look out for.
 They usually will not hurt the performance , but will have an effect on the resale value.

 Pitting on the cutter can be a different story.
 The back side of the cutter needs to be free from pits at the cutting edge.
 A few pits up high, or if you can grind past them, then the cutter is salvageable.
 If not, you’ll need to consider the cost of a new cutter.